bmc-toolbox/bmclib/README.md

 #configure all BMCs in inventory, dry run with verbose output
 bmcbutler configure --all --dryrun -v

-#configure all blades in given locations
+#configure all servers in given locations
-bmcbutler configure --blades --locations ams2
+bmcbutler configure --servers --locations ams2

 #configure all chassis in given locations
 bmcbutler configure --chassis --locations ams2,lhr3

-#configure all discretes in given location, spawning given butlers
+#configure all servers in given location, spawning given butlers
-bmcbutler configure --discretes --locations lhr5 --butlers 200
+bmcbutler configure --servers --locations lhr5 --butlers 200

 #configure one or more BMCs identified by IP(s)
 bmcbutler configure --ips 192.168.0.1,192.168.0.2,192.168.0.2